cwise24/snopsy/docs/module2/7_reset.rst

 Revert
 ^^^^^

 Git Revert allows the undoing of a previous commit, but it also keeps all the commit history by only adding to the commit history.

+.. note:: This is the preferred method to use.

 With a clean slate, let's recreate the **example** file and make the commits